Episode

 .

-We're just having fun, dweeb!
+Michelle: We're just having fun, dweeb!
 Don't you know what fun is?
-Lighten
+Lighten up!

 .